grea09/color/article/article.md

 <!--With the aim to respect the constraints of our application field, we need to define our own planning framework.
 Indeed, classical planning framework is usually compiled away in order to quicken a single benchmark run and are not thought for dynamical online planning in complex environments.--> <!--While needing expressivity and simplicity in our domain definition we also need speed and flexibility for online planning on robots. <!--This led to a new framework named WORLD, as it is intended for more generalist world description purpose.--> <!--Our framework is inspired by existing multi-purpose semantic tools such as RDF Turtle [@w3c_rdf_2014] and has an expressivity similar to PDDL 3.1 with object-fluents support [@kovacs_bnf_2011].
 This particular type of domain description was chosen because we intend to extend works on soft solving in order to handle corrupted data better in future papers.-->

-Every planning paradigm needs a way to represent its fluents and operators.
-Our planner is based on a rather classical domain definition with lifted operators and representing the fluents as propositional statements.
-The next definitions are based on the ones exposed in [@gobelbecker_coming_2010].
+Planning systems need a representation of its fluents and operators.
+Our framework is based on a classical domain definition.
+This is defined in the following definition from [@gobelbecker_coming_2010].

 <div id="def:domain" class="definition" name="Domain">
 We define our planning domain as a tuple $\Delta = \langle T, C, P, F, O \rangle$ where